Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 When you study these rebellions, look for patterns: labor exploitation, religious persecution, land dispossession, and coalition-building.
-The exam wants you to connect specific events to broader themes like the encomienda system's failures, syncretism and religious conflict, and the persistence of indigenous identity under colonial rule.
-Don't just memorize dates—know what each uprising reveals about the vulnerabilities of colonial governance and the strategies indigenous communities used to fight back.
+The exam wants you to connect specific events to broader themes like the encomienda and repartimiento systems, syncretism and religious conflict, and the persistence of indigenous identity under colonial rule.
+Don't just memorize dates.
+Know what each uprising reveals about the vulnerabilities of colonial governance and the strategies indigenous communities used to fight back.

 The first century of Spanish rule saw indigenous communities testing whether conquest was truly permanent.
 These early uprisings emerged when colonial labor systems and resource extraction pushed communities past their breaking point, revealing that Spanish control remained fragile outside major urban centers.

-Compare: Mixtón War vs. Yucatán Maya Revolt—both occurred within the first generation after conquest and targeted labor exploitation, but the Mixtón War involved semi-nomadic groups using guerrilla tactics while the Maya revolt drew on settled agricultural communities with established political hierarchies.
-If an FRQ asks about early resistance patterns, these two demonstrate regional variation in colonial experiences.
+Compare: Mixtón War vs. Yucatán Maya Revolt.
+Both occurred within the first generation after conquest and targeted labor exploitation, but the Mixtón War involved semi-nomadic groups using guerrilla tactics in rugged terrain, while the Maya revolt drew on settled agricultural communities with established political hierarchies.
+If an essay asks about early resistance patterns, these two demonstrate regional variation in colonial experiences.

-Spanish expansion into northern Mexico encountered fierce resistance from groups the Spanish dismissively called "Chichimeca."
-These conflicts exposed the impossibility of applying central Mexican colonial models to mobile, decentralized societies and forced Spain to develop new strategies including negotiation and accommodation.
+Spanish expansion into northern Mexico encountered fierce resistance from groups the Spanish dismissively labeled "Chichimeca," a catch-all term for diverse peoples including the Zacatecos, Guachichiles, Pames, and Guamares.
+These conflicts exposed the impossibility of applying central Mexican colonial models to mobile, decentralized societies and forced Spain to develop new strategies.

-Compare: Chichimeca War vs. Tepehuan Revolt—both occurred on the northern frontier and involved coalition-building, but the Chichimeca War ended with negotiated peace while the Tepehuan Revolt was militarily crushed.
-This contrast reveals how Spanish responses to resistance varied based on strategic calculations about cost and benefit.
+Compare: Chichimeca War vs. Tepehuan Revolt.
+Both occurred on the northern frontier and involved coalition-building, but the Chichimeca War ended with negotiated peace while the Tepehuan Revolt was militarily suppressed.
+This contrast reveals how Spanish responses varied based on strategic cost-benefit calculations: the Chichimeca controlled access to silver routes (making peace cheaper than war), while the Tepehuan revolt threatened an already-established mining economy that Spain could not afford to abandon.

 Some of the most powerful uprisings fused political grievances with religious revival, creating movements that challenged not just colonial authority but the legitimacy of the entire Spanish spiritual order.
 These rebellions often featured charismatic leaders who promised a return to pre-conquest ways.

-Compare: Pueblo Revolt vs. Tzeltal Rebellion—both combined religious revival with political resistance, but the Pueblo Revolt succeeded in expelling colonizers while the Tzeltal Rebellion was suppressed.
-The key difference: the Pueblos' geographic isolation gave them strategic advantages the more accessible Chiapas highlands lacked.
+Compare: Pueblo Revolt vs. Tzeltal Rebellion.
+Both combined religious revival with political resistance, but the Pueblo Revolt succeeded in expelling colonizers while the Tzeltal Rebellion was suppressed.
+A key difference: the Pueblos' geographic isolation on the far northern frontier gave them strategic advantages that the more accessible Chiapas highlands, closer to major Spanish settlements, lacked.

 Many uprisings emerged directly from the burdens of colonial economic extraction.
 When taxation, tribute demands, or labor drafts became unbearable, communities that might otherwise have accommodated colonial rule found themselves with nothing left to lose.

-Compare: Totonacan Rebellion vs. Tzeltal Rebellion—both occurred in the early 18th century and involved Mesoamerican agricultural communities, but the Totonacan uprising focused primarily on economic grievances while the Tzeltal movement combined economics with religious transformation.
-This distinction matters for understanding what motivated different communities to risk rebellion.
+Compare: Totonacan Rebellion vs. Tzeltal Rebellion.
+Both occurred in the early 18th century and involved Mesoamerican agricultural communities, but the Totonacan uprising focused primarily on economic grievances while the Tzeltal movement combined economics with religious transformation.
+This distinction matters for understanding what motivated different communities to risk rebellion and how the nature of grievances shaped the form resistance took.

 | Concept | Best Examples |